Eve-ning/ppshift_ml/README.md

 ## Is it good

-No, it's not good enough for production, however, feel free to reference this as learning from mistakes
+No, it's not good enough for production, however, feel free to reference this as learning from mistakes.
+Read **Issues** if you want to know why it failed.

 ## Research Steps in a nutshell